Surgeons often encounter cases that demand bone grafting to promote healing or to fill bone defects.

 But, several considerations make allografts less ideal:

-3. Manipulation of bone architecture
+- Distortion of innate bone architecture

 Synthetic Bone Substitutes: The Man-Made Option